ProjectColdheart/WindowsColdHeart/README.md

 # WindowsColdHeart
-The Windows version of the Coldheart framework
+The Windows version of the Coldheart framework.
+Should work on windows versions 7 and above with python version 2.7.
+Tested: Win7 - Working

 This is the project Coldheart.
 This framework is a replacement for the NSA's execution environment 'Fuzzbunch' and written in Python 2.7.
 The main purpose of Coldheart is to quickly, easily, and effectively run operations similar to